 According to The Seattle Times, “Among cities in beer-crazy Oregon, Bend now has the most craft breweries per capita.
 Some locals have started calling this 'Beer City USA.'
 More breweries are opening soon.”

-Bend's newest breweries, Crux Fermentation Project, opened in June 2012, and Worthy Brewing Company, opened in early 2013.
+Bend's newest breweries, Crux Fermentation Project, opened in June 2012, Worthy Brewing Company, opened in early 2013, and Riverbend Brewing opened late summer of 2013.

 Bend is a "Beervana", with one brewery for every 9,111 people beating out our nearby neighboring city of Portland, Oregon.
 Bend celebrates this achievement with what we call the Bend Ale Trail.
 New craft breweries and nano breweries are popping up around Bend frequently.
 GoodLife Brewing Co. and Brew Werks Brewing are the latest breweries to the Bend beer scene and have been added to the official Bend Ale Trail - the largest beer trail in the West.
 Check out the Bend Ale Trail page for more information on guided beer tours, the free Bend Ale Trail app and more.